berkeleynerd/lsp_client/PLAN.md

     implemented directly in the editor front end instead of via `GNATCOLL.Scripts`.
   - Status: **Completed**; TUI builds cleanly against the updated library.

+- **ExecuteCommand helpers (Studio-only commands)**
+  - Specialized wrappers for `als-reload-project` and `als-show-dependencies` have been removed.
+Consumers that need these ALS commands can issue generic `workspace/executeCommand` requests directly.
+  - Status: **Completed** in this repo; no TUI components referenced these helpers, and both `alr build` and the TUI build remain green.

 - **ALS integration tests**
   - Project: `tests/integration_tests.gpr`
   - Executable: `integration_tests_main`